Wawa (company): Store locations

 In some Jersey Shore towns, Wawa designs its stores to match the aesthetic, and changes operating procedures to adapt to shore culture.
 In Cape May, Wawa has a Victorian-themed store.
 In Wildwood, there is a 1950s-themed store.
+Additionally, its Princeton University/Princeton train station store went viral on TikTok in 2023 for its "aesthetically pleasing" minimalist design.

 Wawa opened its largest location at the time in the Farragut Square area of Washington, D.C. on December 14, 2017.
 On December 14, 2018, Wawa opened a flagship location at 6th Street and Chestnut Street in Center City, Philadelphia.
 The store, at 11500 sqft, is the largest Wawa location and features a living greenery wall, large digital screens, couches, café seating, and two "Philly Firsts" murals.

 On December 18, 2020, Wawa opened its first drive-thru at a convenience store/gas station location in Westampton, New Jersey.
-In September 2020, Wawa began construction on its first drive-thru only location in Falls Township, Bucks County, Pennsylvania; this location opened on January 8, 2021.
+In September 2020, Wawa began construction on its first drive-thru only location in Falls Township, Bucks County, Pennsylvania; this location opened on January 8, 2021 and closed in October of 2024.

 In 2022, Wawa announced their intentions to expand to North Carolina by 2024.
-It has yet to be announced exactly where in the state the first Wawa will be.
+On May 16, 2024, the company opened its first location there, in Kill Devil Hills.
 The company also announced plans to open stores in the Florida Panhandle (including Panama City, Pensacola, and Tallahassee) and Mobile, Alabama in 2024.
+Its first store in Alabama opened on April 25, 2024, in Fairhope.
 Wawa has plans to expand into the Nashville area in Tennessee, with the first location to open in 2025 and plans for up to 40 stores.
-In 2022, Wawa announced an aggressive push into South Central Pennsylvania and specifically Harrisburg, which has long been Sheetz territory but also has Rutter's and Turkey Hill as strong local competitors alongside national competitors such as 7-Eleven/Speedway.
-In October 2022, Wawa announced it would be expanding into Georgia by 2024.
+In 2022, Wawa announced a push into South Central Pennsylvania and specifically Harrisburg (which has long been Sheetz territory), but also has Rutter's and Turkey Hill as strong local competitors alongside national competitors such as 7-Eleven and Speedway.
+In October 2022, Wawa announced it would be expanding into Georgia, with the first location opening in Waycross, by 2024.
 On December 7, 2022, Wawa announced an expansion into Kentucky, Indiana, and Ohio after 2025.

+In 2023, the first Ohio location was approved and is located in Liberty Township, near Cincinnati.
+In 2023, it was announced that up to 40 Kentucky locations would be opened.

+On May 15, 2025, Wawa opened its first Indiana location in Daleville.
+Stores in Noblesville and Clarksville soon followed, respectively on May 22 and May 30.
+In late 2024, Wawa broke ground on its first two Kentucky locations, one in Louisville and the other in the Lexington suburb of Nicholasville.
+The first opening in the state was in Louisville's Okolona neighborhood on July 24, 2025.

+On August 28, 2025, Wawa opened its first travel center in Hope Mills, North Carolina.
+Designed primarily for short-haul professional drivers, it offers an onsite truck scale and free overnight parking, but no showers.

+Wawa opened its first West Virginia location in September 2025, in Inwood.